Shanley Hotel History: Presidents, Mobsters, Madams, and Ghosts

 Shanley Hotel History

-During the early 1900s, many celebrities and world renown notables came up to the small town of Napanoch to stay at the Shanley Hotel.
-Napanoch, in Ulster County, is known for its preserved historic charm as its located in the Shawangunk Mountains.
+In the early 1900s, many celebrities and world-renowned figures came to the small town of Napanoch to stay at the Shanley Hotel.
+Napanoch, in Ulster County, is known for its preserved historic charm and its location in the Shawangunk Mountains.
 Beyond the gorgeous scenery and tranquil atmosphere, the mountains have secrets.
-No place is this more evident than at the Shanley Hotel, a bed and breakfast Inn that attracts ghost hunters from all over the world.
+No place is this more evident than at the Shanley Hotel, a bed and breakfast inn that attracts ghost hunters from all over the world.

-You can visit the remains of a brothel at The Shanley, where a madam’s couch sits on the landing in front of bedrooms.
-Looking at that antique sofa, you could just imagine her ushering men in and out and telling them when “times up!”
-In the brothel’s heyday, “time” was kept by how long it took the Madam to finish a cigarette.
+You can visit the remains of a brothel at Shanley, where a madam’s couch sits on the landing in front of bedrooms.
+Looking at that antique sofa, you could just imagine her ushering men in and out and telling them when “time’s up!”
+In the brothel’s heyday, “time” was kept by how long it took the madam to finish a cigarette.
 The joint really was jumping!
-Many visitors say the hotel has cold spots, and the “Madam’s” seat feels particularly frosty.
+Many visitors say the hotel has cold spots, and the madam’s seat feels particularly frosty.

 The Shanley also had its share of tragedy.
 Mr. and Mrs. Shanley’s children never lived to their first year, and her sister died in childbirth, leaving her children for her sister and husband to raise.
 Beatrice Shanley was known as a maternal, kind lady.
-Many children lived on premises and visited with their parents.
-It is said that in 1911, a 4-year-old girl, the barber’s daughter fell down a well and died.
+Many children lived on the premises and visited with their parents.
+It is said that in 1911, a 4-year-old girl, the barber’s daughter, fell down a well and died.
 Four years later, a 6-year-old child was hit by a car across from the hotel.
 Many say his name is Jonathan, and he is one of the hotel’s most active spirits.
-He and little Rosie, who died close in time as well as age are good friends and love to engage guests in games like moving a ball around from place to place.
-A hanging also took place on a tree on the grounds that was later cut down by the owners.
-Like any other old hotel, intrigue, crime sex, and murder co-existed with the old fashioned good times at this seemingly serene mountain resort.
-All hotels have “ghosts” of a sort, due to the many lives intersecting within its walls, but the Shanley is special.
-It tops many lists of “most haunted’” hotels.
-Some say it is because of the location on a supernatural “vortex” and others say the secret is in the old mountains that surround the hotel.
+He and little Rosie, who died close in both time and age, are good friends and love to engage guests in games like moving a ball from place to place.
+A hanging also took place from a tree on the grounds, which was later cut down by the owners.
+Like any other old hotel, intrigue, crime, sex, and murder co-existed with the old-fashioned good times at this seemingly serene mountain resort.
+All hotels have “ghosts” of a sort, due to the many lives intersecting within their walls, but the Shanley is special.
+It tops many lists of “most haunted” hotels.
+Some say it is because of the location on a supernatural “vortex,” and others say the secret is in the old mountains that surround the hotel.

-Now Sal Nicosia’s fiance, Teresa Abril, continues the proud legacy of The Shanley, running the hotel with the help of her son and the other hotel staff.
-The hotel is a major attraction, not just for ghost hunters, but for anyone who wants some time away in a cozy Bed and Breakfast.
-Now, if you want to stay at the Shanley, you can’t bring your own bootleg to drink in the rooms which does make sense as nighttime ghost exploration and drinking don’t mix.
-They also don’t allow Ouija boards, which also makes sense as you never know whom you are contacting with a psychic “friend” request via a spirit board.
+Now, Sal Nicosia’s fiancée, Teresa Abril, continues the Shanleys’ proud legacy, running the hotel with her son and the rest of the staff.
+The hotel is a major attraction not just for ghost hunters but for anyone who wants some time away in a cozy bed-and-breakfast.
+Now, if you want to stay at the Shanley, you can’t bring your own bootleg to drink in the rooms, which does make sense, as nighttime ghost exploration and drinking don’t mix.
+They also don’t allow Ouija boards, which also makes sense, as you never know who you are contacting with a psychic “friend” request via a spirit board.
 They state their rules clearly on the hotel’s website.
-Despite the hotel’s haunted reputation, it seems the owners wish to keep the ethereal atmosphere as well as the service friendly and hospitable.
+Despite the hotel’s haunted reputation, it seems the owners wish to maintain the ethereal atmosphere as well as friendly, hospitable service.
 Visitors say the coffee is always on, and guests who abide by the rules are always welcome to conduct investigations and draw their own conclusions.

-On Facebook, I had a conversation with a lady named Anna Marie Scarpulla, who booked a visit at the Shanley Hotel as a birthday present for her husband, a ghost hunting show enthusiast.
-You can view a video of them “speaking” with Jonathan on the Shanley Hotel Evidence Group page, https://www.facebook.com/groups/244068176028439/, one of the many sites where fans of the hotel share their unique paranormal experiences while staying at this haunted inn.
-From the video Anna Marie posted, it seems that Anna and her husband, Larry O’Connor handled the interaction just right, speaking in a kind, friendly, playful tone to the little boy.
+On Facebook, I had a conversation with a lady named Anna Marie Scarpulla, who booked a visit at the Shanley Hotel as a birthday present for her husband, a ghost-hunting show enthusiast.
+You can view a video of them “speaking” with Jonathan on the Shanley Hotel Evidence Group page.
+One of the many sites where fans of the hotel share their unique paranormal experiences while staying at this haunted inn.
+From the video Anna Marie posted, which is now deleted, it seems that Anna and her husband, Larry O’Connor, handled the interaction just right, speaking to the little boy in a kind, friendly, playful tone.
 They used the “flashlight” technique and got some impressive communication back from the child ghost.
-Like speaking with any other child, it seems that patience, your tone of voice, word choice, and good intentions can go a long way to foster productive results from the spirit world.
+As with speaking with any other child, it seems that patience, your tone of voice, word choice, and good intentions can go a long way toward fostering productive results from the spirit world.
 Perhaps Anna and Larry should host a paranormal show?

-Whether or not you believe in ghosts, the Shanley Hotel at 56 Main Street in Napanoch, NY is highly rated getaway spot famously known for its rich history, beautiful rooms and excellent guest service.
+Whether or not you believe in ghosts, the Shanley Hotel at 56 Main Street in Napanoch, NY, is a highly rated getaway spot, famously known for its rich history, beautiful rooms, and excellent guest service.

 One Response